 For undergraduate and graduate Canadian and international students on the St. George campus with previous mentorship and leadership experience.
 Undergraduates must be entering their 3rd year of study or higher.

-If you are an exchange student or a student at UTM and UTSC, please see other internatonal mentorship programs below.
+Note: If you are a student at UTM or UTSC, please see other international mentorship programs below.

 How to apply to be a Mentor or Leader